-Our work at Digital Promise is made possible by leading foundations and other funding organizations that have made a commitment to support our mission of improving the opportunity to learn.
+Our work at Digital Promise is made possible by leading foundations and funding organizations that have made a commitment to support our mission of improving the opportunity to learn.
 We are grateful for the support and partnership of the many philanthropic institutions that invest in us and make our work possible.
 Digital Promise’s Supporters include:

-The Carnegie Corporation of New York supports Digital Promise Micro-credentials, to recognize educators for the skills they learn throughout their careers; our Research initiatives; and our Education Innovation Clusters, which are local communities of practice that bring together educators, entrepreneurs, funders, researchers and other community stakeholders to support innovative teaching and learning in their region.
+The Carnegie Corporation of New York supports our Digital Promise Educator Micro-credentials initiative, to recognize educators for the skills they learn throughout their careers; our Research initiatives, to promote research into practice; and our Education Innovation Clusters, to bring together educators, entrepreneurs, funders, researchers, and other community stakeholders in local communities of practice to support innovative teaching and learning in their region.

-The Joyce Foundation supports Digital Promise’s work to expand access to learning opportunities for adults through technology.
+The Joyce Foundation supports Digital Promise’s work to expand access to learning opportunities for low-skilled adults through technology.

 PricewaterhouseCoopers supports Digital Promise Micro-credentials by investing in the development of financial literacy micro-credentials and by funding research to assess the impact of these competency-based resources.